soulmachine/docker-images/code-server/README.md

 docker push soulmachine/code-server:rust
 ```

+If you're interested in what the container has done, keep reading.

 ## C++

 ### clangd

 I choose `clangd` as the language server and accordingly the [vscode-clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) plugin as the IDE.
-Bedause `vscode-clangd` is more accurate than the official `vscode-cpptools` plugin from Microsoft and uses less memory.
+Because `vscode-clangd` is more accurate than the official `vscode-cpptools` plugin from Microsoft and uses less memory.

 1. Install the [vscode-clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd)